Kinto/kinto/cliquet_docs/reference/notifications.rst

 It is possible for an application or a plugin to listen to events and execute some code.
 Triggered code on events is synchronously called when a request is handled.

-*Cliquet* offers custom listeners that can be activated through configuration, so that every Cliquet-based application can benefit from **pluggable listeners** without using `config.add_event_subscriber()` explicitely.
+*Kinto-Core* offers custom listeners that can be activated through configuration, so that every Kinto-Core-based application can benefit from **pluggable listeners** without using `config.add_event_subscriber()` explicitely.

 Currently, a simple built-in listener is available, that just delivers the events into a Redis queue, allowing asynchronous event handling:

-.. autoclass:: cliquet.listeners.redis.Listener
+.. autoclass:: kinto.core.listeners.redis.Listener

 To activate it, look at :ref:`the dedicated configuration <configuring-notifications>`.

 Implementing a custom listener consists on implementing the following
 interface:

-.. autoclass:: cliquet.listeners.ListenerBase
+.. autoclass:: kinto.core.listeners.ListenerBase
     :members: __call__